Woodworm Treatment Cost

 To help you determine the price for woodworm treatment, think about the following cost factors:

-• Where you live — Woodworm is incredibly common in the South, especially Surrey.
+• Where you live — Woodworm is incredibly common, with House Longhorn being more common in the South East.
 In London and the South East, you'll pay about 10–20% more than anywhere else.

 • Access — Treating lofts and roof beams costs more than ground-floor rooms.
 If you need full woodworm fumigation, you may have to move out for a few days.
 Some companies cover hotel costs, some don’t.